samhattangady/mulki/content/chapter5.md

 realised when I had started playing them, and why I had become so involved in all of it.
 It just was something that everyone seems to slip into.
-Some kind of unspoken social agreement, that this is how things are going to work between us.
+Some kind of unspoken social agreement, that this is how things work here.
 And maybe it was time to get out of that.

 So then I just took the call that I am not going to shirk the duties any more.
-If it meant picking up all the extra slack, then I was going to do that, and if it meant being the greater fool, well that was just something that I would have to embrace.
+If it meant picking up all the extra slack, then I was going to do that, and if it meant being the greater fool, well that was just a role that I would have to embrace.

 Suddenly, I just felt a lot more at ease with myself.
 There was no more unspoken negotiations on who would be doing a task.
-If I was there, it would probably be me, unless otherwise specifically requested.
-I felt a lot of stress and anxiety being released.
-I had not realised just how much playing that whole game was weighing on me.
-So I suddenly found myself enjoying myself a lot more, and just being at peace.
+If I was present, it would probably be me.
+All my stress and anxiety was released.
+I had not realised just how
+much playing this invisible game had affected me.
+So I suddenly found that I was enjoying myself a lot more, and just being at peace.

 The wierdest thing is that most of the duties weren't even unpleasant.
 One of the duties was leading kayaking sessions around the backwater